openshift-labs/learn-katacoda/middleware/middleware-kogito/dmn/03-deploy-on-openshift.md

 ## Scale the application

 In order to be able to handle production load and have high availability semantics, we need to scale the application and add a number of extra running pods.

+Let's make _sure_ our Kogito app doesn't go beyond a reasonable amount of memory for each instance by setting _resource constraints_ on it.
+We'll go with 50 MB of memory as an upper limit (which is pretty thin, compared to your average Java app!).
+This will let us scale up quite a bit.
+Click here to set this limit:

+`oc set resources dc/airmiles-service --limits=memory=50Mi`{{execute T1}}

-We can easily do this via the OpenShift _oc_ client:
+ We can now easily scale the number of PODs via the OpenShift _oc_ client:

 `oc scale --replicas=10 dc/airmiles-service`{{execute T1}}